ClareForrest/Price-Calculator/README.md

 1. Reference files (to pass to program) must be saved in the root directory where index.js is located
 2. cd to root directory
 2. Run either `npm start` or `node index.js` followed by TWO files(filename only).
 First is the file that you will use as the database.
 Second is the cart you wish to use at checkout
-   File example `/base-prices.json`
+   File example `/base-prices.json` OR `base-prices.json`
-   Full CLI example `node index.js /base-prices.json /cart-4560.json`
+   Full CLI example `node index.js /base-prices.json /cart-4560.json` OR `node index.js base-prices.json cart-4560.json`

 **Testing:**
 Unit and Integration Tests have been written.